Vaginal discharge: what are the secretions of the vagina?

 Brown discharge

-Pink losses
+Pink discharge

-- Eat a balanced diet, without too much sugar and fat
+- Eat a balanced diet, without too much sugar and fat.

-- Favour gentle, irritation-free sexual relations
+- Prefer gentle, irritation-free intercourse

 - Limit the use of lubricants, especially perfumed ones

-- Discuss with your gynecologist the possibility of changing your contraceptive
+- Discuss with your gynecologist the possibility of changing your contraceptive.

-Is the vaginal discharge bleeding?
+Is vaginal discharge bleeding?

 Spotting